abnerrjo/BlogSourceCode/source/_posts/2017-01-25-how-to-install-sahara-and-sahara-dashboard-on-openstack-newton.markdown

 - Glance
 - Heat
 - Cinder
-- Swift

-I'll assume that you have all of them already installed and running properly!
+I'm going to assume that you have all of them already installed and running properly!

 ## Installing Sahara

+--- Note: Replace `controller` by the IP address of your controller node.

 Let's install Sahara and its python binding to the OpenStack client (it enables you to use **openstack dataprocessing** ...):